Mastering Still Life Oil Painting: Techniques for Modern American Artists

 The Origins of Oil Painting in America

-themselves.
-Landscape paintings also became common.
+Landscapes became common too.
 Artists like John Singleton Copley led the way.
+They captured the

-America developed, so did its artistic expression.
-Oil painting became a way to show American
+spirit of the new nation.
+As America grew, so did its art.
+Oil painting became a way to show

-identity.
+American identity.
 It helped create a visual history of the country.
-The medium allowed for detailed,
+The medium allowed for detailed

-realistic depictions.
-This made it perfect for documenting the new American landscape.
+work.
+This made it perfect for showing the new American landscape.
+Early subjects included

 Pioneers of Oil Painting and Their Influence

-Several artists shaped American oil painting.
-Thomas Cole founded the Hudson River School.
-This
+Key artists shaped American oil painting.
+Thomas Cole started the Hudson River School.
+This group

-movement celebrated American landscapes.
+painted American landscapes.
 Winslow Homer brought realism to everyday scenes.
-Mary
+Mary Cassatt

-Cassatt introduced Impressionism to American art.
-John Singer Sargent became famous for his
+introduced Impressionism to America.
+John Singer Sargent became famous for portraits.
+These artists

-technique.
-Their works still inspire modern artists today.
-They helped create a unique American
+artists today.
+They helped create a unique American style.
+This style mixed European methods with

 The Shift from Water-Based to Oil-Based Mediums

-The move from water-based to oil-based paints was important.
-Oil paints offered more options for
+The move from water-based to oil-based paints was big.
+Oil paints offered more options.
+They allowed

-artists.
-They allowed for richer colors and textures.
+for richer colors and textures.
 Artists could work slower and make changes.
+This shift happened over

 Current Trends and Innovations in Oil Painting